JoshuaHull/portfolio/README.md

 [highlighter](./libs/highlighter) - extracts all the tokens from a lexer and maps them to a VNode

+[highlighter-html](./libs/highlighter-html) - extracts all the tokens from a lexer and maps them to a HTML string

 [re-lex-ation](./libs/re-lex-ation/) - a no-fuss base lexer which might work for any language

 [typescript-lexer](./libs/typescript-lexer/) - a Typescript lexer deriving from re-lex-ation